Introduction To Tort

 To phrase it more simply, the fact that information has been withheld or misrepresented directly implies a negligent situation.
 This means that among the various subsections of tort law, cases of misrepresentation and nondisclosure can prove to be the easiest to form a legal consensus of opinion on whether negligence has happened, due to the very idea that the act itself is a negligent action.

-Misrepresentation and nondisclosure can take many forms, but generally they refer to an act or service. they are usually rendered for compensation that do not fulfill their terms of promise, either because they misrepresent their ability to perform, or fail to disclose elements that prevent adequate performance (like a unknown side effect for a product, or a conflict of interest in a case of service).
+Misrepresentation and nondisclosure can take many forms, but generally, they refer to an act or service. they are usually rendered for compensation that does not fulfill their terms of promise, either because they misrepresent their ability to perform or fail to disclose elements that prevent adequate performance (like an unknown side effect for a product, or a conflict of interest in a case of service).

 Misuse of Legal Procedure